-Transfer of Credits/Advanced Standing
+Transfer of credits/advanced placement

-Students who have completed non-midwifery core courses such as Anatomy and Physiology, Applied Microbiology, Statistics, General Math, and English Composition do not have to repeat these courses if taken at an accredited, higher education school or a MEAC accredited program
+Students who have successfully completed non-midwifery core courses such as Anatomy and

+Physiology, Applied Microbiology, Statistics, General Math, and English Composition do not have to repeat these courses if taken at an accredited higher education institution or with a MEAC accredited program.
+MMCI does not offer advanced placement in the CPM Program.
+Students wishing to transfer MMCI CPM Program credits to other institutions or programs should contact those institutions and programs regarding their transfer of credits policies.